markushaslinger/pose_leo_board/readme.md

 ﻿# LeoBoard

-A utility library for creating simple, grid based UI application like Minesweeper, Chess, etc.
+A utility library for creating simple, grid-based UI application like Minesweeper, Chess, etc.

-Allows to draw a grid with specified size, optional row and column numbers, and content for each cell.
+Allows drawing a grid with specified size, optional row and column numbers, and content for each cell.
 Left- and right-click events are captured and can be handled to update the cell content.

 ![sample_run.png](https://raw.githubusercontent.com/markushaslinger/pose_leo_board/master/sample_run.png)